 Read our 6/29/11 Letter and attachments A, B and C addressing new and significant information introduced at and following the close of the public comment portion of the Fresno City Council's EIR hearing, our 6/21/11 Letter to the Fresno City Councilon the Final EIR and our 6/6/11 Comment Letter on the City's Recirculated Draft EIR for the Chaffee Zoo expansion.
 All three detail why the EIR as passed is incomplete and not legally sound.

 Because the files are so large, here are the attachments for the 6/6/11 letter: A, B, C, D, E, F,G1, G2, H

-In addition to opposing the Fresno Chaffee Zoo expansion, more and more Fresno voters oppose the conversion of additioanl Roeding Park public land from outdoor recreation uses to large zoo animal exhibits and buildings as well as further demolition of trees, most of which are century-old mature shade trees, picnic areas, sports fields, state-funded dog park and numerous other much-loved classically-landscaped public Roeding Park features today enjoyed annually by more than 1 million citizens of all socio-economic backgrounds.
+In addition to opposing the Fresno Chaffee Zoo expansion, more and more Fresno voters oppose the conversion of additional Roeding Park public land from outdoor recreation uses to large zoo animal exhibits, parking lots and buildings as well as further demolition of trees, most of which are century-old mature shade trees.
+Destruction of picnic areas, sports fields, maliciously moving the state-funded dog park to the non-shaded, northwest corner of the Park against the Freeway 99 fence and destroying numerous other much-loved classically-landscaped public Roeding Park spaces formerly enjoyed for free by more than 1 million Fresnans of all socio-economic backgrounds, has caused a significant reduction of historic green park space for people.
 These features simply cannot be adequately replicated anywhere else in Fresno.

 A letter to the editor in The Fresno Bee 11/2/2010: